Introduction

 5. Another Covenant Can Own KCC20

-A KCC20 branch can be owned by a covenant ID, and that ownership mode is what allows KCC20Minter to control minting.
+A KCC20 branch can be owned by a covenant ID, and that ownership mode is what allows KCC20Minter to control issuance.

 This is the bridge from “programmable ownership” to “cross-contract policy”.